October 13th, 2023Press Release

 The City of New York seal encased in a larger blue circle with the words "Public Advocate: City of New York"

-NYC Public Advocate's Statement On The Weekend's Gun Violence
+NYC Public Advocate’s Statement On The Supreme Court Rejecting A Challenge To Rent Stabilization

 The City of New York seal encased in a larger blue circle with the words "Public Advocate: City of New York"